6: Visionary Leadership

 - Learn to develop a clear Action Logic

-- Develop a meme that speaks for an issue
+- Develop a piece of compact communication that speaks for an issue

 - Develop a flyer and email to promote a message you develop